XPMUser/XPMUser.github.io/README.md

  - My Ultimate Edition in 1.24.0 Mode | R.I.P.
 Fake Multiplayer Mode! http://op2016.byethost8.com/play/?i=1

    Fake Multiplayer Mode is no longer restorable.
+The relics can now be bought from Plank's Tanks in Barnacle Cove, but they do nothing at all which is why they're only some worlds' logos.

  - My Ultimate Edition in 1.30.0 Mode | The first byethost site to have the open source version of Old Prodigy!